wdhdev/free-for-life/README.md

   - [CodeMyUI](https://codemyui.com) - Handpicked collection of Web Design & UI Inspiration with Code Snippets.
   - [ColorKit](https://colorkit.co) - Create color palettes online or get inspiration from top palettes.
   - [css-gradient](https://www.css-gradient.com) - Free tool to easily generate custom cross browser css gradients.
 In RGB and HEX format.
+  - [Dribbble](https://dribbble.com) - A community of designers showcasing their work, offering inspiration and insights.
   - [Excalidraw](https://excalidraw.com) — An open source online whiteboard with a handrawn style.
 Including an infinite canvas, end to end encrypted collaboration, and multiple methods of exporting including shareable links.
   - [Figma](https://www.figma.com) — Online, collaborative design tool for teams; free tier includes unlimited files and viewers with a max of 2 editors and 3 projects.
   - [Lunacy](https://icons8.com/lunacy) - Free design software that keeps your flow with AI tools and built-in graphics.
   - [MDBootstrap](https://mdbootstrap.com) - Free for personal & commercial use Bootstrap, Angular, React, and Vue UI Kits with over 700 components, stunning templates, 1-min installation, extensive tutorials & huge community.
   - [Tailwind Elements](https://tailwind-elements.com) - Free Bootstrap components recreated with Tailwind CSS, but with better design and more functionalities.

 [⬆ Back to Top](#table-of-contents)